-- a. the words "tax debit note" in a prominent place; - b. the name, address, and GST registration number of the registered person making the supply - the name, address, and GST registration number of the recipient of the supply; - d. the date on which the tax debit note was issued; - e. the value of the supply shown on the tax invoice, the correct amount of the value of the supply, the difference between those two amounts, and the tax that relates to that difference; - f. a brief explanation of the circumstances giving rise to the issuing of the tax debit note; and - g. information sufficient to identify the taxable supply to which the tax credit note relates.
+- a. the words "tax debit note" in a prominent place; - b. the name, address, and GST registration number of the taxable person making the supply; - c. the name, address, and GST registration number of the recipient of the supply; - d. the individualised serial number and the date on which the tax debit note was issued; - e. the value of the supply shown on the tax invoice, the correct amount of the value of the supply, the difference between those two amounts, and the tax that relates to that difference; - f. a brief explanation of the circumstances giving rise to the issuing of the tax debit note; and - g. information sufficient to identify the taxable supply to which the tax debit note relates.